 In America, two clinical trials found that romidepsin controlled CTCL for between 1 and 20 months in about a third of people who had the treatment.
 The Federal Drugs and Administration (FDA) have now approved it in America for people who have had other treatments which are no longer working.
 But before people can have it as a treatment in the UK it needs to be licensed and it may be a while before this happens.
-You can find out more about how drugs are licensed in our question and answer section.
+You can find out more about how drugs are licensed.

 The PICLLE trial is an early trial looking at olaparib for mantle cell lymphoma and leukaemia that has stopped responding to treatment.
 Olaparib has already been looked at in clinical trials for solid tumours.
 The researchers want to find out the best dose of olaparib to give and how well it works for people with mantle cell lymphoma and some types of leukaemia.

 Gene therapy aims to change the genes in cells in ways that will attack the cancer.
 This could be by